spotinst/help/src/docs/ocean/release-notes/README.md

 ## October 2024: Features and Enhancements

+*  **OCN-0035: October 08, 2024:** (**<font color="#FC01CC">AKS</font>**) When you import an AKS cluster into Ocean via the console cluster creation wizard, you can now create multiple virtual node groups from your node pools, using the default virtual node group as a template on which to base your custom virtual node groups.
+[Learn more...](https://docs.spot.io/ocean/getting-started/aks/?id=launch-the-create-ocean-cluster-wizard).

 *  **OCN-0034: October 07, 2024:** (**<font color="#FC01CC">AKS</font>**) Documentation update: see how to manage AKS virtual node groups.
 [Learn more...](https://docs.spot.io/ocean/tutorials/manage-virtual-nd-groups-aks)

 <details style="background:#f2f2f2; padding:6px; margin:10px 0px 0px 0px">